djmac19/be-nc-news/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-To run the project, you will need to have the latest versions of 'Node.js' and 'Postgres' installed.
+To run the project, you will need to have 'Node.js' (v12 or later) and 'Postgres' (v10 or later) installed.

 ```
 npm i node